 Omnisys has developed a commercial VLBI2010 Front-End based on the 2-14 Gigahertz Eleven feed.
-The Onsala Space Observatory and Elevenantenna AB supported Omnisys in the development.
+Onsala Space Observatory and Gapwaves AB supported Omnisys in the development.

 Geodetic Very Long Baseline Interferometry, VLBI, is a technique where a global network of antennas measures the earth position referenced to a celestial reference frame formed by extragalactic radio sources.
 VLBI can reference the earth orientation, rotation and movements of tectonic plates with a great precision.
 The Front-End that Omnisys has developed is a sophisticated cryostat compliant with the VLBI2010 criteria.
 The first Front-Ends were delivered to the Geodetic Observatory Wettzell in Germany and to The Geospatial Information Authority of Japan, GSI, in Japan during August and September 2014.

 - Fully integrated cold head

 - Based on Eleven feed, developed by professor Per-Simon Kildal at Chalmers Uiversity

 - Cryogenic Low Noise Amplifiers, LNAs (cooled to 20 K)

 The Front-Ends enables the performance of the global system of VLBI telescopes.

 - 1 mm measurement accuracy on global baselines

 - Continuous measurements for time series of station positions and Earth orientation parameters